-- monitoring attendance and punctuality - provide early intervention across all year groups
+- monitoring attendance and punctuality - provide early intervention across all year groups - provide pre-teaching opportunities - use government funding to provide 'Tutoring Programme'

 Individualising support - we will ensure that the additional support we provide is effective by:

 - looking at the individual needs of each child and identifying their barriers to learning - ensuring additional support staff and class teachers communicate regularly - using teaching and learning co-ordinators to provide high quality interventions across their phase - matching the skills of the support staff to the interventions provided - working with other agencies to bring in additional expertise - providing extensive support for parents through meetings, target settings, advice and supporting agencies. - tailored interventions to the needs of the child - recognising and building on strengths to boost the confidence of the child.